 You may optionally undertake a year-long thesis project, which must be a research project, and is a prerequisite for graduating with distinction.
-You must discuss this with a potential faculty mentor and commit to a year-long thesis by Tuesday, 5 September.
-Note that after September 5 you may not "upgrade" a semester project into a year-long thesis; however, the opposite is
+You must discuss this with a potential faculty mentor and commit to a year-long thesis by Tuesday, 10 September.
+Note that after September 10 you may not "upgrade" a semester project into a year-long thesis; however, the opposite is always an option: if you start out doing a year-long thesis but decide by the end of the semester that you do not wish to continue, you may "downgrade" it to a semester capstone project with no penalty.

-- Tuesday 29 August: Project idea due (1 page).
-Be sure to indicate whether you are thinking about undertaking a year-long thesis project. - Tuesday 5 September: Revised project idea (1 page) and work plan due.
+- Tuesday 3 September: Project idea due (1 page).
+Be sure to indicate whether you are thinking about undertaking a year-long thesis project. - Tuesday 10 September: Revised project idea (1 page) and work plan due.
 Last day for committing to a year-long thesis project.